escapewindow/mozsf2018/try_staging.md

 ## Phase 1: All task types run on Try

 Tom Prince has most of this working due to his work migrating Thunderbird to Taskcluster.
-However, a) I'm not sure if the entirety of the `promote`/`push`/`ship`/`promote_rc`/`ship_rc` phases are covered, and b) there are a number of Firefox and Fennec specific tasks types that also may not be covered.
+However, a) I'm not sure if the entirety of the `promote`/`push`/`ship`/`promote_rc`/`ship_rc`/`promote_partners` phases are covered, and b) there are a number of Firefox- and Fennec- specific tasks types that also may not be covered.

 The first part of this phase would be to determine which task types we're missing for Firefox and Fennec Try staging releases and get them runnable on Try.